 Next, add color with cool-weather, early-blooming bulbs like crocuses, hyacinths, daffodils and tulips.
 Pansies and trailing annuals like the jasmine nightshade, sweet potato vine and nasturtiums add texture and color from spring into summer.
 Change out your annuals for chrysanthemums in early autumn for continual color.

-Perennials for a Mailbox Garden
+Perennials and Annuals for a Mailbox Garden

 For a mailbox garden with pizzazz, plant these low-maintenance perennials.
 They’re heat-tolerant and resist drought.

 Switch out annuals for seasonal interest and color.
 If your mailbox garden is in a shady area, read plant tags and choose annuals that do well in partial or full shade.
 In full sun, you can choose hardy petunias and marigolds in spring and summer, then switch them out for mums and pansies in fall.